Want to know how to visit Yosemite from San Francisco? If so, keep on reading!

 An average drive from San Francisco to Yosemite takes about 4 and a half hours.

-After taking I-580-East to I-205-E, take Highway 140 (instead of Highway 120) via Merced to the town of Mariposa, and then Midpines and finally Arch Rock entrance of Yosemite NP.
+After taking I-580-East to I-205-E, take Highway 140 (instead of Highway 120) via Merced to the town of Mariposa, then Midpines, and finally Arch Rock entrance of Yosemite NP.

 Map of driving directions from San Francisco to Yosemite NP